 Being a member of EITI means implementing the global standard in promoting the open and accountable management of extractive resources that are oil, gas, and minerals.
 This requires disclosing information on the value chain of the extractive industry from the point of extraction to how the government earns revenues as well as how these benefit the public.
-In other words, transparency and timely reporting are vital in strengthening public and corporate governance, promoting the understanding of natural resource management, and providing data toward reform and accountability among the industry's sectors.461
+In other words, transparency and timely reporting are vital in strengthening public and corporate governance, promoting the understanding of natural resource management, and providing data toward reform and accountability among the industry's sectors.224

 With the ongoing pandemic, EITI had to propose measures on flexibility in reporting which aim to ensure that the implementation of such a standard is safely contributing to global and natural responses against COVID-19 while upholding commitments to transparency, accountability, and multi-stakeholder dialogue.
-In other words, implementing countries are allowed to retain the momentum of the organization's process as they adapt to local circumstances and urgent information needs.462
+In other words, implementing countries are allowed to retain the momentum of the organization's process as they adapt to local circumstances and urgent information needs.225

 In the Philippines, PH-EITI observed that oil and gas companies have been quite transparent in reporting and have been giving minimum information.
 Since the country's membership in EITI, their participation has remained largely voluntary with material companies, or those that have substantial payments to the government, cooperating in its process.
-For the Seventh Report, out of the 4 oil and gas projects of 4 companies and 1 government-owned and controlled corporation, only 2 of these participated and submitted data through the Online Reporting in the Extractives to-kill-order-pandemic/, posted 2 April 2020.
+For the Seventh Report, out of the 4 oil and gas projects of 4 companies and 1 government-owned and controlled corporation, only 2 of these participated and submitted data through the Online Reporting in the Extractives (ORE) tool.
+The rate of participation is 50 percent lower compared to that of the Sixth Report which was attributable to the addition of 2 companies and their projects which were both unresponsive.
+One of them does have a website disclosing its filings to the Securities